JTinkers/ScribeBot/README.md

 - Lua Manual (list of functions, types etc).
 - Merge script execution into a maintained loop, allowing for usage of hotkeys, routines and cross-dependency from outside of the bundle.

+## Known bugs and odd-behavior
+- Running scripts asynchronously doesn't pass debugger errors to the console.
+- Running scripts synchronously prevents interface from working.

 ## Third-party libraries:
-- Selenium - used for web-based automatisations
+- Selenium - used for web-based automatisations.
-- Nwtonsoft's Json - Used for reading info.json from packages
+- Newtonsoft's Json - Used for reading info.json from packages.
-- MoonSharp - used as Lua interpterer
+- MoonSharp - used as Lua interpterer.

 ## Important Notice
 This program uses unmanaged code (see: https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) and provides low-level functionality that if used improperly (intentionally or not) could affect system's security and reliability.